How to help a loved one with a gambling addiction

 “It is worth speaking to your GP to seeing what support is available.

-GamCare is a great charity with some practical tools to restrict access to gambling websites and platforms as mentioned above.
+GamCare is a great charity with some practical tools to restrict access to gambling websites and other platforms.

 If you think your gambling has tipped over into a problem, you can also contact Gambling Help Online.